rlnir/automation/README.md

 2. run file as TestNG suite (usually right click on file -> run).

 ## Parallel Tests
-test can run in parallel if adding following attributes TestNg xml file (by default it's like that):
+tests can run in parallel if adding following attributes in TestNG xml file (by default it's like that):
 ```
 thread-count="3" parallel="classes"
 ```